stephanfriedrich/ffos_on_lgfx0/README.md

 # ::Table of Content::

 > You have to follow these steps, if your phone has original software installed.<br>
-If you phone is already rooted (has root privileges), e.g. you dont need step 1.<br>
+If you phone is already rooted (has root privileges), e.g. you dont need step "3. enable fastboot".<br>

 1. <a href="#list-of-commands">list of commands</a>
 2. <a href="#preparation">preparation </a>